Common Noun

 Key, Book, Phone, Clock, Pen

-1. We use common noun when we refer to general objects without specifying a particular one.
+1. Common nouns are used when we refer to general objects without specifying a particular one.
 For example, bags, trains, shoes, etc.

-2. Common noun are used when we talk about generic categories of people or animals.
-For instance, architect, model, driver, etc.
+2. They are used when we talk about generic categories of people or animals.
+For example, architect, model, driver, etc.

-3. We use common noun for general locations or general places.
+3. They are used for general locations or general places.
 For example, beach, school, mountain, etc.

-While using common noun, students often make mistakes like:
+While using common nouns, students often make mistakes like:

 1. Always capitalising first letter: Starting letter of a common noun will be capitalised only if it appears at the beginning of a sentence or if it is a part of a title.
 For example, students write " The dog was barking at a Woman" instead of "The dog was barking at a woman."